Puerto Rico Honeymoon: Savor the Caribbean with No Passport Required

 Passport and Visa information

-All travelers to Puerto Rico must fill out a Traveler Declaration form upon arrival.
-However, if you’re traveling to the island as a US citizen you won’t need a passport, because Puerto Rico is a territory of the United States.
+If you’re traveling to the island as a US citizen you won’t need a passport, because Puerto Rico is a territory of the United States.
+For international visitors, a valid passport is needed to enter Puerto Rico.

 Flights to Puerto Rico